CarbonFree Fort Frances Solar

 Public Consultation Process

-Community and Indigenous engagement are central to this project.
+Community and Indigenous engagement are central to this project and have been ongoing since March 2025.
 We will host multiple open houses to gather input and answer questions.
-Dates for open houses will be posted to this website in the future.
+Dates for open houses are posted to this website.
 Check back for updates

 Upcoming Events